geass/coredns/plugin/loop/README.md

 ## Description

-The *loop* plugin will send a random query to ourselves and will then keep track of how many times we see it.
+The *loop* plugin will send a random probe query to ourselves and will then keep track of how many times we see it.
 If we see it more than twice, we assume CoreDNS is looping and we halt the process.

 The plugin will try to send the query for up to 30 seconds.
 This is done to give CoreDNS enough time